gcccsjedd/is-final-project/src/routes/api/3rdReich-sentimentAnalysis/README.md

    - Download from: [https://ollama.ai/](https://ollama.ai/)

 2. **DeepSeek Model**: Must be pulled into Ollama
-   - Install with: `ollama pull deepseek:r1-7b` (or any DeepSeek variant)
+   - Install with: `ollama run deepseek:r1-7b` (or any DeepSeek variant)

 3. **System Requirements**:
    - At least 8GB RAM (16GB recommended for better performance)